 The Audit Committee operates under a written charter adopted by the Board of Directors.
-A copy of the Audit Committee charter can be found on our website www.npbankshares.comis.
+A copy of the Audit Committee charter can be found on our website www.npbankshares.com.
 The members of the Audit Committee are independent as that term is defined in the NASDAQ Stock Market Listing Rules and applicable SEC regulations.

-2011 Fees of Independent Registered Public Accountants - Elliott Davis
+2012 and 2011 Fees of Independent Registered Public Accountants - Elliott Davis

-Audit Fees - The aggregate fees billed by Elliott Davis for professional services rendered for the audit of our annual financial statements for the fiscal year ended December 31, 2011, and for the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings and engagements, for fiscal year ending December 31, 2011 were \$118,948.
+Audit Fees - The aggregate fees billed by Elliott Davis for professional services rendered for the audit of our annual financial statements for the fiscal years ended December 31, 2012 and 2011, and for the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings and engagements, for fiscal years ending December 31, 2012 and 2011 were \$98,925 and \$118,948, respectively.

-Audit Related Fees - The aggregate fees billed by Elliott Davis for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and not reported under the heading "Audit Fees" above for the fiscal year ended December 31, 2011 were \$10,671.
-During 2011, these services included the performance of audits of the 401-k benefit plan.
+Audit Related Fees - The aggregate fees billed by Elliott Davis for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and not reported under the heading "Audit Fees" above for the fiscal years ended December 31, 2012 and 2011 were \$40,844 and \$10,671, respectively.
+During 2012 the fees included services provided in relation to the Company's S-1 filing for the common stock offering conducted.
+For both years 2012 and 2011, fees were also incurred related to audits of the 401-k benefit plan.

-Tax Fees - The aggregate fees billed by Elliott Davis for professional services for tax compliance, tax advice and tax planning for the fiscal year ended December 31, 2011 were \$6,685.
-During 2011, these services included preparation of tax returns as necessary and for NPB Capital Trusts I & 2, as well as tax compliance services.
+Tax Fees - The aggregate fees billed by Elliott Davis for professional services for tax compliance, tax advice and tax planning for the fiscal years ended December 31, 2012 and 2011 were \$14,875 and \$6,685, respectively.
+During 2012 and 2011, these services included preparation of tax returns as necessary and for NPB Capital Trusts I & 2, assistance provided for an IRS tax audit, as well as tax compliance services.